yurii-clusterform/paymaster-service/ADMIN-README.md

 ## Admin Scripts

-For a cleaner architecture, admin scripts are organized in a task-friendly structure:
+Admin scripts are organized in the `scripts/tasks` folder.

 ```text
 scripts/